Devolution and Local Government Reorganisation

 The County Council and the three existing unitary Councils in Hampshire (Hampshire County Council, Southampton City Council, Portsmouth City Council and Isle of Wight Council) asked to be included in the Government's priority programme for Devolution (DPP) and, on 5 February 2025, the Government confirmed that the Hampshire/Solent bid would be included in the priority programme.

-The Government has launched its consultation (17 February) for Devolution and is asking for views on proposals to establish a new Mayoral Strategic Authority for Southampton, Portsmouth, Hampshire and the Isle of Wight.
-It will run until 23.59 on 13 April.
+The Government ran a public consultation on Devolution from 17 February to 13 April 2025 asking for the people's views on proposals to establish a new Mayoral Strategic Authority for Southampton, Portsmouth, Hampshire and the Isle of Wight.

 Please keep checking back at this page, as we will add to it as we learn more from the Government.